-Why do healthy national climate commitments matter in 2021?
+Why do healthy national climate commitments matter?

 This scorecard ranks Counties alongside each other, rating the extent to which governments have integrated health into their NDCs, and whether their climate action targets are ambitious enough to protect people’s health.